-

 What are the key decision-making bodies within a target company and what approval rights do shareholders have?

-Tunisian companies operate under a clear governance framework where ultimate authority rests with the Shareholders’ General Meeting, which holds two distinct types of assemblies: Ordinary Meetings for routine matters like the renewal of the terms of office of the executives, managing directors, administrators, or auditors, financial approvals and dividend declarations requiring a simple majority, and Extraordinary Meetings for major structural changes needing a reinforced majority.
+Tunisian companies operate under a clear governance framework where ultimate authority rests with the Shareholders’ General Meeting.
+This body holds two distinct types of assemblies: Ordinary General Meetings for routine matters, such as the approval of financial statements, dividend declarations, and the appointment or renewal of directors and auditors, requiring a simple majority; and Extraordinary General Meetings for major structural changes, such as capital increases or articles of association amendments, which necessitate a two-thirds majority.

 -